Socializers/socializer/README.md

 ## User Journey

-1- Sign up using a username and a password (other option to sign up With Google and Github)
+1- Sign up using a username and a password (other option to sign in  With Google or Github)

-2- The user has the ability to browse the schemas which have the models they want to choose.
+2- The user has the ability to browse the bueprint

+in our application which have the models they want to choose.

  - Anime